vault27/Foundation/bgp.md

 - Some transit providers allow their customers to influence the local preference in the transit network through the use of BGP communities
 - For example community 174:10 means local preference 10

-## Address families

-- Originally, BGP was intended for routing of IPv4 prefixes
-- RFC 2858 added Multi-Protocol BGP (MP-BGP) capability by adding an extension called the address family identifier (AFI)
-- Address family shows particular network protocol, for example IPv4, IPv6
-- Additional granularity is provided through a subsequent address-family identifier (SAFI) such as unicast or multicast
-- MPBGP achieves this separation by using the BGP path attributes (PAs) MP_REACH_NLRI and MP_UNREACH_NLRI
-- These attributes are carried inside BGP update messages and are used to carry network reachability information for different address families
-- Every address family maintains a separate database and configuration for each protocol (address family + sub-address family) in BGP
-- BGP includes an AFI and SAFI with every route advertisement to differentiate between the AFI and SAFI databases
-- IOS activates IPv4 address family by default
-- On IOS and IOS XE default SAFI is Unicast

-**Families(15 in total):**

-1. IPv4 Unicast (AFI: 1, SAFI: 1) - The standard BGP address family for IPv4 unicast routing.
-It is used to exchange standard IPv4 routes
-2. IPv4 Multicast (AFI: 1, SAFI: 2) - Used for IPv4 multicast routing.
-This address family deals with multicast routes and forwarding information
-3. IPv6 Unicast (AFI: 2, SAFI: 1) The BGP address family used to advertise IPv6 unicast routes
-4. IPv6 Multicast (AFI: 2, SAFI: 2) - This address family is used for IPv6 multicast routing
-5. VPNv4 (AFI: 1, SAFI: 128) - This is used in MPLS-based VPNs for advertising IPv4 routes along with their associated VRF (Virtual Routing and Forwarding) instances.
-Routes in the VPNv4 address family carry both the IPv4 prefix and additional attributes (such as Route Distinguishers and Route Targets).
-6. VPNv6 (AFI: 2, SAFI: 128) - Similar to VPNv4 but for IPv6 addresses, used in MPLS-based VPNs to carry IPv6 routes within a VRF context
-7. EVPN (Ethernet VPN) (AFI: 1 or 2, SAFI: 70) - Used for Ethernet VPNs, which is a technology designed to extend Ethernet services over IP/MPLS networks.
-It supports multi-tenant environments by advertising MAC addresses and Ethernet segment information
-8. IPv4 Labeled Unicast (AFI: 1, SAFI: 4) - Used in MPLS networks for advertising IPv4 unicast routes with labels (i.e., routes that are subject to MPLS label swapping)
-9. IPv6 Labeled Unicast (AFI: 2, SAFI: 4) - Similar to IPv4 Labeled Unicast, but used for IPv6 routes with MPLS labels
-10. FlowSpec (AFI: 1, SAFI: 133) - BGP FlowSpec is used for distributing traffic flow specifications (typically used for traffic filtering and rate-limiting).
-It allows BGP to carry flow rules to protect against DoS (Denial of Service) attacks
-11. MPLS VPN (Multicast VPN) (AFI: 1, SAFI: 128) - This address family deals with MPLS VPNs but specifically targets multicast traffic within those VPNs
-12. L3VPN (Layer 3 VPN) (AFI: 1, SAFI: 128) - Similar to VPNv4 and VPNv6, but typically refers to Layer 3 VPN services, such as MPLS VPNs
-13. L2VPN (Layer 2 VPN) (AFI: 1, SAFI: 65) - Used for Layer 2 VPN services, such as Virtual Private LAN Services (VPLS) or pseudowire services, typically to carry Ethernet frames or other Layer 2 traffic over an MPLS backbone
-14. EVPN Type 5 (AFI: 1, SAFI: 70) - EVPN type 5 is used to advertise IP prefix routes with associated Ethernet segments in an EVPN
-15. SrTE (Segment Routing Traffic Engineering) (AFI: 1 or 2, SAFI: 132)

 ## Capabilities

 ## Autonomous System Numbers